 At CDL Plumbing, we provide gas plumbing and emergency plumbing services to help our customers when they need us most.
 Our team is fully qualified to conduct any gas leak assessments and carry out the necessary remediations to ensure that your gas systems are safe and in line with all the required safety regulations.

 You can call various authorities in an emergency gas leak, depending on where you think the gas leak is located.
 If the gas leak is coming from the street or somewhere beyond your gas meter, this is the responsibility of the gas distributor.
 In Sydney and the Hunter Region, Jemena Gas Networks are the primary gas distributor.
 If you are unsure who to call for a gas leak in your home, you can find the contact details of your gas distributor on your gas bill.
 Notify them immediately of the gas leak.

 Call a licensed plumber or gas fitter if you think the gas leak is coming from your home.
 If you feel like there is immediate danger, call 000 immediately.

 Whenever you install a new appliance or gas system, work with a qualified plumber.
-If you were to install any gas related device yourself, there is a much higher chance of faults occurring and leaks arising.
+If you were to install any gas-related device yourself you would be breaking the law and there is a much higher chance of faults occurring and leaks arising.

 If you are looking for a qualified plumber in Newcastle or Lake Macquarie, look no further than CDL Plumbing.
-Our plumbers are experts on all things gas and provide 24/7 emergency plumbing services and gas plumbing should you ever experience an emergency gas leak.
+Our plumbers are experts on all things gas and provide swift gas response services and gas plumbing should you ever experience an emergency gas leak.
 For more information about our services and locations, do not hesitate to contact our friendly team today.